A Class of Multilevel Nonregular Designs for Studying Quantitative Factors: Notation, Background and Definitions

 and

-We only consider permutations for dependent columns in \eqref{eq2} because linearly permuting one or more independent columns is equivalent to linearly permuting some dependent columns, which can be seen from \eqref{eq31}.
-Given a $q^{n-m}$ regular design $D$, both classes of $D_b$ and $E_b$ have $q^m$ designs.
-The class of $D_b$ consists of the cosets of $D$ and the class of $E_b$ consists of the Williams transformation of the cosets.
-We have this new class of nonregular designs $E_b$ so we can search over all vectors $b\in Z_q^m$ to find the best $E_b$ under the minimum $\beta$-aberration criterion.
+Note that we only consider permutations for dependent columns in \eqref{eq2} because linearly permuting one or more independent columns is equivalent to linearly permuting some dependent columns, which can be seen from \eqref{eq31}. \revb{Throughout the paper, all additions between columns of a design are subject to the modulus $q$, the number of levels of the design, as in \eqref{eq31} and \eqref{eq2}.
+We omit the notation $\modq$ for such operations when no confusion is introduced.} From each regular $q^{n-m}$ design $D$, we can derive $q^m$ $D_b$'s and $q^m$ $E_b$'s.
+To find the best design, one can search over all possible permutations $b\in Z_q^m$, which is, however, cumbersome and even infeasible in many cases.
+In the next section we develop a theory to determine the best $E_b$ without computer search.

-{For three-level designs, the class of designs $E_b$ are geometrically isomorphic to the class of designs $D_b$, because any three-level design obtained from any nonlinear level permutations is geometrically isomorphic to a regular design or its coset \citep{tang2014permuting}.
-Two designs are said to be geometrically isomorphic if one can be obtained from the other by \revc{row and column exchanges and possibly reversing the level order of some columns}.
-Geometrically isomorphic designs have the same $\beta_k$ values for all $k$ \citep{cheng2004geometric}}.
-However, with more than three levels, we will see that the class of $E_b$ can provide many better designs than the class of $D_b$.
+{For $q=3$, the two classes of designs, $D_b$'s and $E_b$'s, always have the same $\beta$-wordlength patterns because they are geometrically isomorphic \citep{cheng2004geometric}.
+However, with more than three levels, their performances are pretty different under the minimum $\beta$-aberration criterion. \cite{tang2014permuting} studied the class of $D_b$'s.
+As we have seen in Example \ref{25run}, the class of $E_b$'s can provide many better designs than the class of $D_b$'s.}

-\section{Theoretical results}
+\section{Theoretical Results}

 We study properties of $E_b$ in this section.
 It is well known that a regular design $D$ is an orthogonal array of strength $t\geq2$.
 An orthogonal array is a design in which all $q^t$ level combinations appear equally often in every submatrix formed by $t$ columns.
 The $t$ is called the strength of the orthogonal array, which is often omitted when $t=2$.
 Because the Williams transformation is a permutation of $\{0,\ldots,q-1\}$, if $D=(x_{ij})$ is a $q$-level orthogonal array, then $W(D)=(W(x_{ij}))$ is still an orthogonal array.
 The following result is from \cite{tang2014permuting}.